-Welcome from the Executive Vice President for Academic Affairs and Provost - Summer 2013
+Welcome from the Executive Vice President for Academic Affairs and Provost - Fall 2013

-This has been a year of significant change as Binghamton University grows in size, ambition, and quality.
-One thing, however, has not changed: our commitment to excellence.
+The coming year will be a time of significant change as Binghamton University grows in size, ambition, and quality.
+One thing, however, will not change: our commitment to excellence.
 We remain a place where world-class faculty conduct path-breaking research and help remarkable students realize their enormous potential.